AP PHOTOS: After Auschwitz, survivors still bear witness

 Marta Wise, an 85-year-old Auschwitz survivor, was a sickly 10-year-old girl who was among just several thousand inmates who remained at Auschwitz on the day it was liberated after most had been marched off to die elsewhere.
 She now volunteers as a guide at the Yad Vashem Holocaust memorial and spends time with her 14 grandchildren and many great-grandchildren.

-Leon Weintraub, a 94-year-old Polish Jew, is horrified by the rising far-right extremism in his homeland, where even some small fringe neo-Nazi groups exist.
+Leon Weintraub, a 94-year-old Polish Jew who lives in Stockholm, is horrified by the rising far-right extremism in his homeland, where even some small fringe neo-Nazi groups exist.
 “This is unbelievable that descendants of Poles killed by the Nazis call (themselves) today Nazis,” he said.

 Survivors are also deeply troubled to see politicians seeking to win political points with memories of the war.